CA-APM/ca-apm-fieldpack-epa-netcheck/README.md

 This is an EPAgent plug-in that monitors server and port ping and socket connections.

-The datafile.txt file is list of servers and ports to be tested (includes sample format in the header) The netCheck.pl file is the main PERL program.
+The datafile.txt file is list of servers and ports to be tested (includes sample format in the header).

+The netCheck.pl file is the main PERL program.

 For installation instructions, see the README.md file.